ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ---

 Use Pull Requests (PRs) to tell others about changes you've pushed to a branch in a GitHub repository.
-These can only be opened if there are differences between your branch and the branch that's upstream.
-Once you open a PR, you'll be able to review and discuss potential  changes with collaborators.
+These can only be opened if there are differences between your branch and the branch above yours (your base branch).
+Once you open a pull request, you'll be able to review and discuss potential  changes with collaborators.
 Your changes are proposed in a branch, which ensures only finished and approved work is merged into the master branch.

-To open a PR in a public repository, you need write access to the head/source branch.
-On repositories owned by an organization, to open a PR you must be a member of the organization that owns the repository.
+To open a pull request in a public repository, you need write access to the head/source branch.
+On repositories owned by an organization, to open a pull request you must be a member of the organization that owns the repository.

 ### Change your branch range and destination repository

-PRs are based on the parent repository's default branch.
+Pull requests are based on the parent repository's default branch.
 If the default parent repository is not the right one, you're able to change both the parent repository and the branch with dropdown lists.
 You can also swap dropdown lists with your head and base branches to establish diffs between reference points.
 References here are names of branches in your GitHub repository.

 Your base branch is *where* you want changes to be applied, while *what* changes are applied are in your head branch.
 Change any information in the branch range and you'll also see your Commit and Files changed previews will update to show the new range.

-How to create a Pull Request:
+How to create a pull request:

-1. Go to the main page of your repository on github.com.
+1. Go to the main page of your repository on [github.com](https://github.com/).
 2. In the **Branch** Menu, choose the branch with your commits.
 3. Hit **New pull request**.
 4. Choose the branch you'd like to merge your changes into from the base branch dropdown menu.
 In the compare branch dropdown menu, select the topic branch your changes are in.
-5. Create a title and description to describe the changes in your PR.
+5. Create a title and description to describe the changes in your pull request.
-6. If your PR is ready for review, click **Create Pull Request**.
+6. If your pull request is ready for review, click **Create Pull Request**.

 ### Create a draft pull request (different from a Pull Request)

-When you create your PR, you also have the option to create a Draft PR to show you'll be continuously making commits.
-Draft PRs cannot be merged, and code owners won't be automatically requested to review them.
+When you create your pull request, you also have the option to create a Draft pull request to show you'll be continuously making commits.
+Draft pull requests cannot be merged, and code owners won't be automatically requested to review them.

-Mark your PR as ready for review when you'd like feedback on your draft PR.
-If the author is unavailable, a collaborator with write access to the repository can mark the PR as ready for review.
-It can then be merged and code owners will be asked to review it.

 **Pro tip:** If your commit is still a work in progress, add [WIP] to the front of your title when you create your Pull Request to let your teammates know the status of your work.
 When it's ready to merge, replace it with [MRG].